 - Dissolve the 2 tsp of instant coffee in the 2 tsp of hot water to make the coffee extract.

-- Add the 115 g caster sugar and instant coffee extract, and mix until the sugar and butter are well mixed, and the mix is nice and creamy - about 1 to 2 minutes.
+- Add the 115 g caster sugar and instant coffee extract, and mix until the sugar and butter are well mixed, and the mix is creamy - about 1 to 2 minutes.

 - Using floured hands OR a spatula - bring the dough clumps together to form a cohesive dough (fold over the dough 2 - 3 times to help bring it together).
 Then flatten the dough into a disc shape.